gportay/raspberrypi-firmware-rauc-bootloader-backend/README.md

  - get the boot state
  - set the boot state

+And it implements the optional action: get the current booted slot.

 _Note_: The custom bootloader backend APIs for the Raspberry Pi firmware are self-documented in the shell [backend] script.